trevorwslee/AWeatherClock/README.md

   - based on GPS location of your phone queried via DumbDisplay Android app
 * NTP timezone
   - the initial timezone of your MCU is hardcoded to the macro `INIT_TIMEZONE` defined in `config.h`
-  - after weather info gathering, timezone of your MCU is set to the timezone returned
+  - after weather info gathering, timezone of your MCU is set to the timezone returned with the weather info
 * When connected to DumbDisplay Android app, `AWeatherClock` is considered not idle, and hence slideshow will not start

 Notice that the remote UI on your Android phone is driven by the sketch -- i.e. the control flow of the UI is programmed in the sketch -- hence, other than the DumbDisplay Android app, there is no specific mobile app for `AWeatherClock`.